agniAZ/currency-converter/README.md

 This converter feature was built by plain Javascript

-Feature enables converting one currency into another, and it visualizes the history rate currency data in comparison to first selected currency
+Feature enables converting one currency into another, and it provides data visualisation of the currency rate history data in comparison to first selected currency

 ### Task list